brittanyhowell/sv-diagnose/README.md

 Ps it works.
 The fact that there are SNPs in LD with the SVs means that the scrambling process is the regenotyping.

+## Final

+I checked the Post_Merge vcfs, and they wer all normal.
+Leading me to think that it was actually PostMerge, the final step.
+I found vcfpaste to be the erroneous step.
+It was pasting columns together without making sure that the variants actually line up.
+This caused a frame shift in the variants genotyped, and so, I can no longer merge them.

+I confirmed this by running an LD analysis on each batch individually (as in, I ran post merge on batches seperately)